-- Increase sea-level rise knowledge and adaptation capacity in the community. - The District will examine the challenges and identify ways to protect the harbour area. - Develop a plan to open Long Spit (Whiffin Spit) on a regular occurrence to allow natural cleaning and renewal of the harbour and basin.
+- The District is considering monitoring risk areas and strategies for damage control. - The District will examine the challenges and identify ways to protect the harbour area. - Develop a plan to open Long Spit (Whiffin Spit) on a regular occurrence to allow natural cleaning and renewal of the harbour and basin.